 The list of things we can do to ensure correctness of software is far from over.
 The state of the art keeps pushing further, and new approaches gain popularity quickly, especially within the security community.

 In absolutely critical modules, such as anything cryptography or safety related, formal verification can increase confidence in parts of the system, but it’s hard to scale.

 A familiar sentiment can be seen behind the principles of LangSec.
 In many cases, the power and expressiveness of our languages allow inadvertent bugs to creep in.
 LangSec says, make all the invalid states unrepresentable by the language itself.
 Make the language limit what the programmer can do, so they can avoid what they shouldn’t.
 This is also the motivation behind coding standards such as JPL’s, which allows for reasoning about state and data flow throughout the program code easier.

 When we’re reasonably sure that what we need is good enough, we can start fuzzing it.
 Fuzzing is great.
-It is all about feeding unexpected states into a system, and waiting for it to cause failures.
-This simple idea helps discover security holes in popular software, or can help engineer chaos in the cloud.
+It is all about feeding unexpected states into a system, and waiting for them to cause failures.
+This simple idea helps discover security holes in popular software or can help engineer chaos in the cloud.

 However, once software goes live, verification does not stop.
 Designing for observability by exposing knobs, tracing, alerting, and collecting a set of operational metrics all help us reason about the state of the system while it’s running, which is the ultimate test of it all.

 Software development is a process, and it’s practically impossible to achieve perfection.
 As long as the team has a plan to approximate it, and everybody is committed, we can call it good enough, then get out of the office to enjoy the sun.